2022 Rugby World Cup Sevens

-The 2022 Rugby World Cup Sevens was the eighth edition of the Rugby World Cup Sevens organised by World Rugby.
+The 2022 Rugby World Cup Sevens was the eighth and final edition of the Rugby World Cup Sevens organised by World Rugby.
 The 2022 tournament, comprising 24 men's and 16 women's teams as previously, was played over three days in one venue in September.
 It took place at the Cape Town Stadium in Cape Town, South Africa between 9 and 11 September 2022.
-It was the first ever Rugby World Cup Sevens in Africa.
+It was the first Rugby World Cup Sevens in Africa.
 The dates were chosen to take into account in the Commonwealth Games tournament which took place in July the same year.

 Bidding

 A record 11 unions formally expressed interest in hosting Rugby World Cup Sevens 2022.
 The unions were issued formal bid application documents by World Rugby and had to submit their responses by 16 July 2019.
 South Africa was awarded the rights to host the tournament on 29 October 2019.